SaifSyed08/vrhs-chatbot/README.md

   perfect F1 on 20 cases means the judge did not fail here, not that it does not fail.
 The injected false claims are also fairly blunt, and subtle unsupported claims are the harder untested case.
-* **The gate margin is thin.** Answerable questions bottom out at 0.783 top-1 cosine and out-of-scope questions top out at 0.784.
-They overlap by one question, which is why separation is 96% and not 100%.
 * **Thresholds are specific** to ada-002 on this corpus and do not transfer to another embedding model.
 * **Cost figures are computed** from published per-token rates, not read off a billing dashboard.
-* **Retrieval is the bottleneck, not detection.** A third of answerable questions still miss.
-The layer cannot repair an answer built on the wrong context, only flag it.
+* **Retrieval is still the weak point.** Top-3 source accuracy is 60%, though that metric now undercounts: a link chunk is attributed to the page it was found on, not the page it points at, so a correct answer can score as a miss.
+  Link availability, which is what the "where do I find X" case actually needs, is 100%.
+* **The gate populations overlap.** Answerable questions bottom out at 0.782 top-1 cosine and out-of-scope questions reach 0.791, so 96% is the ceiling for any single cutoff.
+The configured 0.78 sits slightly below the measured optimum of 0.791, which favours answering over cautioning.

 Ranked next steps: hybrid retrieval (BM25 plus dense, since the remaining misses are lexical), semantic chunking on headings instead of a fixed 150-word window,